veit/jupyter-tutorial/docs/productive/qa/mypy.rst

 Installation
 ------------

 Mypy requires Python≥3.5.
-Then it can be installed, e.g. with:
+Then it can be installed, for example with:

 .. code-block:: console